JedWatson/classnames/README.md

 ## Usage

 The `classNames` function takes any number of arguments which can be a string or object.
 The argument `'foo'` is short for `{ foo: true }`.
-If the value of the key is falsy, it won't be included in the output.
+If the value associated with a given key is falsy, that key won't be included in the output.

 ```js
 classNames('foo', 'bar'); // => 'foo bar'